ncarthy/kodi-crestron/trunk/current/src/README.txt

-This vesion only works with the Frodo release of Xbmc
+This version only works with the Frodo release of Xbmc

 If you experience video problems after upgrading to Frodo from Eden then